-Jeanne Holverstott, MS, has worked as an autism spectrum specialist for 13 years.
-She began practicing with Responsive Centers for Psychology and Learning in 2006 before co-founding New Leaf Therapy Group in January 2015.
+Jeanne Holverstott, MS, has worked as an autism specialist for 17 years.
+Jeanne co-founded New Leaf Therapy Group in January 2015.

 Education and Experience

-Her background includes working with children, adolescents and adults on the spectrum for more than 15 years.
-For instance, Jeanne has experience as a paraeducator, home therapist, teacher, in-home service provider and a community-based specialist.
+Her background includes working with children, adolescents and adults on the spectrum for more than 17 years.
+Jeanne has experience as a paraeducator, home therapist, teacher, in-home service provider and a community-based specialist.

 Autism Specialist Services

 Have you watched Love on the Spectrum with the autism expert who provides social, emotional, and dating advice?
 That is not Jeanne.
 Literally and figuratively.
 Jeanne speaks with clients as equals, not as infants.
 Jeanne speaks with clients as complex, whole people, not as static, broken projects.

 - Conducting problem-solving support services autistic adults

 - Moderating weekly groups for autistic adults with several groups only for autistic women